thejimbirch/catsinmyyard/wp-content/plugins/sucuri-scanner/readme.txt

 Sucuri Inc. is a globally recognized authority in all matters related to website security, with specialization in WordPress Security.

 The Sucuri Security WordPress plugin is free to all WordPress users.
 It is a security suite meant to complement your existing security posture.
+Currently the ownership of this plugin was transferred to GoDaddy.
 It offers its users a set of security features for their website, each designed to have a positive effect on their security posture:

 * Security Activity Auditing
 * File Integrity Monitoring
 * Remote Malware Scanning
-* Blacklist Monitoring
+* Blocklist Monitoring
 * Effective Security Hardening
 * Post-Hack Security Actions
 * Security Notifications